Learn about 3D Secure

 It is now easier for the issuing banks to verify and authenticate the transactions.
 They are now able to avoid false declines.
 This generates more confidence for customers who are shopping on your portal.

 If you are using 3DS-secured transaction workflow, it is very likely that the liability in case of fraud and misrepresentation is with the issuer because they must authenticate the identity of the customer.
 The chargeback liability now shifts to the issuer.
 During full authentication where merchant, issuer, and card is registered as 3D Secure, the liability shifts to the issuer.
 If you, as a merchant, are not registered as 3D Secure, the liability shifts to you in case of a fraudulent transaction.

-The 3DS-secured transactions are verified by the Issuer and the card network, and hence the rejection rate of transactions is lower.
+The 3DS transactions are verified by the issuer and the card network, and hence the rejection rate of transactions is lower.
 The 3DS2 is also more user-friendly.
 The issuers are more confident of approval because of valid authentication.

 There are certain cases in which card transactions are not subject to SCA and therefore the 3DS.

 If a customer signs up to a subscription or recurring billing for exactly the same amount with the same online seller, they will only need to authenticate the first time they pay.
-This is a great exemption for sellers like Netflix, but it won’t cover repeat payments if the amounts differ (eg. a weekly online grocery shop) or if the value changes (eg. if Netflix increases their prices).
+This is a great exemption for sellers like Netflix, but it won’t cover repeat payments if the amounts differ (for example, a weekly online grocery shop) or if the value changes (for example, if Netflix increases their prices).

 This exemption allows payment providers to avoid applying strong customer authentication for online payments under €30 up to a certain cumulative limit.
 The customer’s bank has the choice to either request strong customer authentication on every sixth payment under €30 or request strong customer authentication if the combined value of several payments goes above €100.